Jasonvdb/pay-bolts-app/README.md

 For the API you'll need [c-lightning-express](https://github.com/Jasonvdb/c-lightning-express) (A NodeJS rest API for controlling your node)

-If you don't have a c-lightning node setup, try this guide: https://medium.com/@Jayvdb/setting-up-and-transacting-on-the-bitcoin-lightning-network-a9ada42ec305
+If you don't have a c-lightning node setup, try this [Medium article](https://medium.com/@Jayvdb/setting-up-and-transacting-on-the-bitcoin-lightning-network-a9ada42ec305)